 Types of Pustular Psoriasis

-Palmoplantar (Palmar-Plantar) pustulosis (PPP) is a type of psoriasis that causes pustules on the palms of the hands and soles of the feet.
-PPP is characterized by multiple pustules the size of pencil erasers in fleshy areas of the hands and feet, such as the base of the thumb and the sides of the heels.
-The pustules appear in a studded pattern throughout reddened plaques of skin, then turn brown, peel and become crusted.
-The course of PPP is usually cyclical, with new crops of pustules followed by periods of low activity.
+Palmoplantar pustulosis (PPP) causes pustules on the palms of the hand and soles of the feet.
+It commonly affects the base of the thumb and the sides of the heels.
+Pustules initially appear in a studded pattern on top of red plaques of skin, but then turn brown, peel and become crusted.
+PPP is usually cyclical, with new crops of pustules followed by periods of low activity.

 Acropustulosis (acrodermatitis continua of Hallopeau) is a rare type of psoriasis characterized by skin lesions on the ends of the fingers and sometimes on the toes.
 The eruption occasionally starts after an injury to the skin or infection.
 The lesions can be painful and disabling, and cause deformity of the nails.
 Occasionally bone changes occur in severe cases.